agbortemitope/viral/README.md

 ## What technologies are used for this project?

-This project is built with:
+Viral is built with:

 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS
+- Supabase (Database & Authentication)

 ## How can I deploy this project?